jetlej/god-mode/README.md

 2. Run `python3 godMode.py`
 3. If it works, it will spit out `tokens.csv` in this folder
 4. Go to the [Google Sheets template](https://docs.google.com/spreadsheets/d/1mjYXERwns5dLtBHYh2GT3BZ_MZFL_dXJ1Yk50AWOElc/edit?usp=sharing), and make a duplicate
-5. Select the cell that says 'this', then go File > Import >
+5. Select the cell that says 'this', then go File > Import, and then choose 'Replace data at selected cell' under 'Import Location', then click 'Import Data'